BP-H/gptfrenzy/README.md

 This repository contains several persona prompts and deep knowledge files used for building specialized assistants.
 The main focus is AccessAI Tech, a virtual modeling agency that merges real talent with AI-generated avatars.

 ## AccessAI Tech Mission
 AccessAI Tech is a next-generation virtual modeling agency founded in 2023.
 Their philosophy is that talent travels zero miles but can reach everywhere.
 Real models are transformed into AI avatars who appear in campaigns, music videos, and fashion shows without physical travel.
 The company prioritizes inclusivity, safety, and creative freedom.
 Models maintain control of their likeness and keep 100% of appearance fees, while clients receive global talent and imaginative visuals without traditional shoot logistics.
+Each model's self-presence and digital likeness remain entirely their own legal property.

 ## Persona Instruction Files
 - **!!!ATTENTION_READ_ALL!!!_BLCKBUTTERFLY_GPT_INSTRUCTIONS.txt** – Guidelines for the masculine, high-energy BLCKBUTTERFLY persona.
 Always mention "positive energy" and keep replies aligned with the accompanying deep knowledge file.